markjprice/cs13net9/docs/errata/errata.md

 But the `names` variable is an array, and although arrays implement the `IEnumerable<T>` interface as described in this section, the compiler is smart enough to ignore that and instead write a `for` loop that uses the `Length` property of the array since that is more efficient than using the `IEnumerable` interface.

 In the next edition, I will use a `List<string>` instead of an array for the `names` variable, and add a note that arrays are treated as a special case by the compiler.

+# Page 175 - Throwing overflow exceptions with the checked statement

+> Thanks to [Justin Treher](https://github.com/jtreher) for raising [this issue on January 3, 2025](https://github.com/markjprice/cs13net9/issues/7).

+In Step 3, I wrote, "let’s get the compiler to warn us about the overflow by wrapping the statements using a `checked` statement block", but it is not the compiler that warns us, it is the runtime that detects the overflow and throws the exception.
+In the next edition I will replace "compiler" with "runtime".

 # Page 393 - Publishing a single-file app